 Career Services Office, Faculty of Law, Thompson Rivers University

 Canadian law students attending other law schools should contact the career services office at their law school.
-Non-Canadian law students or NCA students can contact the career services office at the UBC Faculty of Law to order a Legal Careers Guide, which provides advice on the articling job search in BC.
+Non-Canadian law students or NCA students can contact the career services office at the UBC Peter A. Allard School of Law to order a Legal Careers Guide, which provides advice on the articling job search in BC.

 Articling opportunities with sole practitioners